AnimusAILabs/animus-client/README.md

     *   `reasoning` (optional, `boolean`, default: false): For non-streaming responses, this adds a `reasoning` field to the response message.
 For streaming, the thinking content will be included directly in the response stream.
     *   `check_image_generation` (optional, `boolean`, default: false): When true, checks if the response contains an `image_prompt` and automatically generates an image (see **Image Generation** section below).
     *   `historySize` (optional, `number`, default: 0): Enables automatic chat history management (SDK feature).
-    *   `autoTurn` (optional, `boolean | ConversationalTurnsConfig`, default: false): Enables conversational turns with natural response splitting and typing delays.
+    *   `autoTurn` (optional, `boolean | ConversationalTurnsConfig`, default: false): Enables conversational turns with natural response splitting and typing delays. **Note:** Streaming is not supported when autoTurn is enabled.
         *   Simple usage: `autoTurn: true` (uses default settings)
         *   Advanced usage: `autoTurn: { enabled: true, splitProbability: 0.8, ... }` (see **Conversational Turns Configuration** below)
 *   `vision` (optional, `AnimusVisionOptions`): If provided, enables vision features and sets defaults.